calcitgraphy/ip-config/README.md

 # ip-config

-a simple extention to check ip details for firefox
+a simple firefox extention to check ip details